Today I'm sharing advice for breastfeeding moms, because it's not easy for everyone and often it takes a few days to get into the groove!

 - Advice for breastfeeding moms: when you become engorged.
 When my milk came in, one side became so hard and engorged that he wouldn’t nurse on that side at all.
 I cried for almost 24 hours straight, devastated that I may not get to continue nursing after all, until Tricia came over and casually said, “Okay, show me the goods…”, motioning for me to unbutton my shirt.
 (If this freaks you out, rest assured, at this stage in the game nobody cares, and it felt good to laugh at that point!)
 Within only 10 minutes she aggressively massaged the clogged ducts out and had him nursing perfectly.
 I was so unbelievably relieved and thankful.
 So again, don't wait to ask for help!

-- Advice for breastfeeding moms: if supplementing is needed for whatever reason (for a few that happens, and again, it's okay, you're still a great mom!), I would suggest NOT using commercial formulas!
-Even the organic kinds, while MUCH better than the regular ones, are still highly processed.
-They're often full of junk, similar to other processed foods on the market.
+- Advice for breastfeeding moms: if supplementing is needed for whatever reason (for a few that happens, and again it's okay, you're still a great mom!), I would suggest NOT using commercial formulas!
+Not even the organic kinds–while they're MUCH better than the regular kind, they're still highly processed, and often full of junk, similar to other processed foods on the market.
 Here’s the only baby formula I'd suggest –> go here for the complete homemade baby formula KIT with everything you need all in one spot…except the fresh milk of course.
 Read over these FAQ’s on this homemade baby formula and there you’ll also find another link to a yahoo support group for moms who are making this formula!
 Making your own formula is not as easy as popping open a can of commercial powdered mix, but just as you’re (hopefully) moving away from processed foods in your own diet, it’s even more crucial when feeding your baby and worth it!

 Now read this excerpt from Nina Planck’s new book, Real Food for Mother and Baby: The Fertility Diet, Eating for Two, and Baby's First Foods :